 Top Trust Benefit #7:

-When you give someone assets by way of a Will, that beneficiary become the owner of that asset immediately.
+When you give someone assets by way of a Will, that beneficiary becomes the owner of that asset immediately.
 If they own the asset, it is vulnerable to claims by creditors and future divorce proceedings.

-However, if you put those same assets in to a Trust with someone else as Trustee, then it is the Trust who owns those assets – not your beneficiary.
+However, if you put those same assets into a Trust with someone else as Trustee, then it is the Trust who owns those assets – not your beneficiary.

 Therefore, all assets within the Trust will NOT be available assets vulnerable to claims by creditors or future ex-spouses – therefore, those assets will be protected.